 The picture below shows a P&L statement with margins, where a ‘% of Revenue’ measure is visualized as a pin chart and also its change/variance from PY is calculated in percentage points and visualized (the red/green column on the far right):

 To give you even more space to go wild with Zebra BI Tables, we have increased the number of additional measures to 20!

 Also, you can now set the number format for any individual column in your Zebra BI Table.
 Simply set the units or decimals directly on any column like this:

 Sometimes you need to save space, so you decide to truncate the names of categories.
-We respect that and have improved the user experience for this case by adding a tooltip that displays the full name of the category when a user moves his mouse over the truncated name:
+We respect that and have improved the user experience for this case by adding a tooltip that displays the full name of the category when a user moves his mouse over the truncated name.

-Added "Gap between columns (%)" setting, which controls the amount of gap between columns.
+We also included "Gap between columns (%)" setting, which controls the amount of gap between columns.

 If you're already using the AppSource version of Zebra BI (version 4.0.0 or higher), then your Zebra BI has already been updated via the Microsoft's AppSource marketplace automatically.
 You're good to go!

 If you're using an older version of Zebra BI (e.g. 3.x.x or older), then this might be a perfect opportunity to update your Zebra BI!
 When ready, just shoot us an email at [email protected] and we'll help you migrate to the latest version.